-Shortly after we a trained instructor and the second instructor is in the process to being certified.
+Shortly after we trained an instructor and the second instructor is in the process of being certified.

 Over a period of three years we have also mapped out a number of diving sites in North Leeward and visit these sites frequently.

-With these experiences and basic knowledge we are now ready to engage in more marine activities and over the next two years we will work together with the Ministry of Agriculture and Fisheries, The Forestry epartment and Ministry of Tourism's Parks and Beaches Authority to carry out further conservation projects to protect our islands against sea level rise, protect the corals and marine biodiversity.
+With these experiences and basic knowledge we are now ready to engage in more marine activities and over the next two years we will work together with the Ministry of Agriculture and Fisheries, The Forestry Department and Ministry of Tourism Parks and Beaches's Authority to carry out further conservation projects to protect our islands against sea level rise, protect the corals and marine biodiversity.